-Information about marriage records is available at the state office from 1952 to the present.
+A marriage certificate is an official recording of a couple’s marriage.
+It can be used as evidence of a change of name for one of the parties, for legitimation purposes, for genealogical research, and during divorce proceedings.
+Marriage records are available at the State Office from June 1952 to August 1996.
 Copies of marriage records earlier than 1952 and after 1996 are only available from the county Probate Court where the license was issued.

-Certified copies of marriage licenses are available to the general public, but a certified copy of the marriage license application is only available to the bride and groom shown on the marriage license.
-Some Probate Courts also issue an attractive, framable copy of marriage documents.
-These copies are not available at the State Vital Records office.
+Certified copies of marriage licenses are available to the general public, but a certified copy of the marriage license application is only available to the spouses listed on the marriage license.
+Some Probate Courts also issue an attractive, frameable copy of marriage documents.
+These copies are not available at the State Office of Vital Records.

 The person requesting a certified copy of a marriage record must provide: